lemon-gith/bt_compress/README.md

 At this point, if a new `fval` is evaluated it would return '1' if it is in the tree and hit a `nullptr` otherwise, but there's one more [`add_0s()`](/bt.hpp#L378) function that converts all `nullptr`s to 0-leaves, to fit the coursework specifications, so that it will return 0 if an `fval` is not in the tree.
 Once that's done, a pointer to the root of the tree is returned and we're done :)

 ### `CoCo`s
-Correlation Coefficients: an artifact from my initial attempts at devising an algorithm.
+Correlation Coefficients: an artefact from my initial attempts at devising an algorithm.
 I was initially thinking of counting the number of '0's and '1's in each column (not each string) and using the computed values from that (basically entropy) to re-order the columns, but that didn't properly yield results and also lacked a logical thread of reasoning.

 Despite moving on from that method, the concept, of calculating a coefficient for each column and re-ordering based on that, was here to stay.
 Now, it is a measure of how many don't cares, 'X's, there are in each column, and if there aren't any, it represents whether the values in a column are homogeneous or not.
 The reason behind the first point, is that by pushing the column with the most 'X's to the very end, we are minimising the amount of re-ordering we'll have to do in future passes and maximising the chance that we'll have a chain of 'X's at the end of more branches to come.\
 The truth is, that actually, it doesn't matter what order the columns are in, as long as: